A Degeneracy Framework for Scalable Graph Autoencoders: Supplementary Material

 \subsection{Annex 2 - Link Prediction}

-In this Annex 2, we provide more complete tables for the \textit{link prediction} task.
-Conclusions from experiments are discussed in main paper ; here, we focus on completeness and details regarding experimental settings, to insure reproducibility.
+In this Annex 2, we provide complete tables for the \textit{link prediction} task.
+The main paper discusses the conclusions from experiments; here, we focus on completeness and details regarding our experimental setting.